Sicilian Constitution of 1848

 The Sicilian Constitution of 1848 was the constitution adopted during the Sicilian revolution of 1848 by the newly proclaimed Kingdom of Sicily.

-Inspired by the English constitution, it was considered a very liberal constitution for its time with Article 87 prescribing that in cases of illegal detention “Every one has the right to resist a public officer who may wish to arrest him or to commit violence upon him by deeds or threats.”
+Inspired by the British constitution, it was considered a very liberal constitution for its time with Article 87 prescribing that in cases of illegal detention “Every one has the right to resist a public officer who may wish to arrest him or to commit violence upon him by deeds or threats.”
 Its duration, however, was limited: the constitution's effect ended with the reconquering of Sicily by the army of Ferdinand II of the Two Sicilies in May 1849.

 The promulgation

-King Ferdinand, in an attempt to curb the Sicilian Revolution of 1848,on 10 February promulgated the statute of 1812, which he himself repealed.
+King Ferdinand, in an attempt to curb the Sicilian Revolution of 1848, on 10 February promulgated the statute of 1812, which he himself repealed.